 What are you selling?

 Hyper-automation software and consulting.
-The software resides on a small LINUX VM with very modest requirements, between your ticketing system (ServiceNow, etc.) and your infrastructure to be maintained, be it hardware or software.
-For installation instructions refer to the README file for each version.
+The software resides on a small Linux VM you will have to provision, with very modest requirements, between your ticketing system (ServiceNow, etc.) and your infrastructure, whether hardware or software.
+For installation instructions, refer to the README file for each version.

 How Does the Software Work?